tencentyun/intlcloud-documents/yehe_doc/网络/共享带宽包/操作指南/修改付费类型_intl_en.md

 You can change the billing mode for BWP.
 This document describes how to do so.
 >?You can change the billing mode anytime before the bill is generated, and the latest billing mode will be used for your bill.
-See [Billing Overview](https://intl.cloud.tencent.com/document/product/684/15255) for more details.
+See [Product Pricing](https://intl.cloud.tencent.com/document/product/684/15254) for more details.

 ## Prerequisites